A First Exercise in Natural Language Processing with Python: Counting Hapaxes

 2A sample script/module which demonstrates how to count hapaxes (tokens which

-3appear only once) in an untagged text corpus using plain python, NLTK, and
+3appear only once) in an untagged text corpus using plain python and NLTK.

-4spaCy.
-It counts and lists hapaxes in five different ways:
+4It counts and lists hapaxes in five different ways:

 5